-The British Association for the Study of Religion Annual Meeting, at which he will deliver the keynote lecture, “The Ethnography of a Liar: The Question of Deception in the Performance of Religious Life History” (September 2014)
+Delivered the keynote lecture, “The Ethnography of a Liar: The Question of Deception in the Performance of Religious Life History,” at the British Association for the Study of Religion Annual Meeting (September 2014)

-The Annual American Folklore Society Meeting in Santa Fe, N.M., at which he will offer the paper “One Donkey, Two Cows, and the Virgin Mary: Votive Animals and the Visual Culture of Catholic Intercession” and will serve as respondent to the annual Don Yoder Lecture in Religious Folklife (November 2014)
+Offered the paper, “One Donkey, Two Cows, and the Virgin Mary: Votive Animals and the Visual Culture of Catholic Intercession,” at the Annual American Folklore Society Meeting in Santa Fe, N.M.
+He also served as respondent to the annual Don Yoder Lecture in Religious Folklife.
+(November 2014)

-The Annual Meeting of the American Academy of Religion in San Diego, Calif., at which he will serve as chair for the panel “Religion at the Crossroads: Experimentation, Innovation, and Change in Hinduisms and Buddhisms as Practiced in Contemporary Asia.”
+Served as chair for the panel “Religion at the Crossroads: Experimentation, Innovation, and Change in Hinduisms and Buddhisms as Practiced in Contemporary Asia” at the Annual Meeting of the American Academy of Religion in San Diego, Calif.
 (November 2014)

 His research areas include American religion; vernacular, folk, and popular religion; American folklore and folklife studies; religious material culture (including Roman Catholic “holy cards”); and religion and the media, including Catholicism and television.